tacodevs/taskcollect/README.md

 make deploy
 ```

+The TaskCollect server should now start on TCP port 443 (if deploying) or on port 8080 (for personal use).

 ## Contributing

 TaskCollect development occurs on [SourceHut][1].
 Mirrors may exist elsewhere (e.g. the official mirrors on [Codeberg][2] and [GitHub][3]), but contributions will only be accepted through SourceHut.

 Confirmed issues and feature requests may be reported on the [issue tracker][4].
 If your issue has not been confirmed, please send an email to [taskcollect-discuss][5] to discuss your query first.

 Contributions are welcome!
-You can send us a pull request, or if you are unsure where to start, or send an email to [taskcollect-devel][6] and we can help you get started.
+You can send us a pull request, or if you are unsure where to start, send an email to [taskcollect-devel][6] and we can help you get started.
 If your email reveals information about any educational institution, we advise you to send an email to [taskcollect-discuss][5].

 All contributors are required to "sign-off" their commits (using `git commit -s`) to indicate that they have agreed to the [Developer Certificate of Origin][8].